Candidate Population III stellar complex at z=6.629 in the MUSE Deep Lensed Field: The MUSE Deep Lensed Field: MDLF

 \section{The MUSE Deep Lensed Field: MDLF}

 VLT/MUSE \citep{bacon10} deep spectroscopic observations of 17.1 hours of integration time in a single pointing have been obtained on the HFF galaxy cluster MACS~J0416 (Prog. {\tt 0100.A-0763(A)}, PI Vanzella).
 The data reduction follows the technique described in \citet{cam17}, eventually achieving a PSF with FWHM of $0.6''$ in the final datacube.
-A more detailed description of the observational campaign of the MDLF and of the data reduction will be presented elsewhere (Vanzella et al., in preparation).
-A refined lens model of HFF~J0416 benefiting from about 50 new confirmed multiple images from the MDLF (increasing the total to $\sim 180$, in the range $z<6.7$), will be presented in a forthcoming paper.
+A more detailed description of the observational campaign of the MDLF and of the data reduction will be presented elsewhere.
+A refined lens model of HFF~J0416 using a new set of confirmed multiple images from the MDLF, will also be presented in a forthcoming paper.